hasannoureddine351/911-SQL/project/DESIGN.md

 ## Queries
 Retrieve all calls with their details.

--- Retrieve all calls with their details.
--- Count the number of calls for each reason.
+Count the number of calls for each reason.

--- Find the most common reasons for calls
+Find the most common reasons for calls

--- Retrieve calls within a specific time range.
+Retrieve calls within a specific time range.

--- Get unique townships (twp) and the number of calls in each.
+Get unique townships (twp) and the number of calls in each.